 A student must complete a Minnesota Department of Human Services background study (as required by Minnesota state law) and receive clearance for direct patient contact.

-A student must be able to satisfy the Technical Standards for the Medical Laboratory Science program at Hennepin County Medical Center based on existing skills and abilities, or through the use of corrective devices.
+A student must be able to satisfy the Technical Standards for the Medical Laboratory Science program at Hennepin Healthcare based on existing skills and abilities, or through the use of corrective devices.
 A copy of the Technical Standards is included with the application form.

 A student must complete the HCMC pre-clinical competency objectives for each major laboratory area.
 Students demonstrate their readiness for the program through responses to each of the stated objectives.
-The responses will be evaluated for completeness by the HCMC education technologists.
-Feedback will be provided to both students and their affiliated university in order to plan for improvements in the university curriculum.
+The responses will be evaluated for completeness by the Hennepin Healthcare education faculty.
+Feedback will be provided to both students and their affiliated universities in order to plan for improvements in the university curriculum.

 Updated Pre-Clinical competency objectives, along with instructions on their completion, will be provided to accepted students in late spring for each upcoming fall program start.
 Further instructions on their completion will be provided at that time.